-- 2. Turn off the texture flash by selecting the Disable flash bulb checkbox - 3.
+- 1. Open the Scan panel and click the Advanced link - 2.
+Turn off the texture flash by selecting the Disable flash bulb checkbox - 3.
 Use good illumination.
 Avoid fluorescent lamps. - 4.
 Click Preview and direct the scanner at the object - 5.
 Adjust Texture brightness and Texture exposure time.
 In most circumstances, values should be as low as possible, because increasing the brightness also increases a texture noise, whereas increasing exposure time can blur the texture.
 Instead of adjusting sliders, try to further improve the lighting conditions. - 6.
 Capture the scene - 7.
 Perform required postprocessing as described in Data Processing to get a textured model - 8.
 Adjust texture parameters for this model as described in Texture Adjustment.
 Pay particular attention to the Hue and Saturation sliders.
 The Hue slider allows you to correct unwanted texture color.

-5.7.5 Tuning Exposure Time
+5.7.6 Tuning Exposure Time